nodejs/node/doc/guides/building-node-with-ninja.md

 # Building Node with Ninja

-The purpose of this guide is to show how to build Node.js using [Ninja](https://github.com/ninja-build/ninja), as doing so can be significantly quicker than using `make`.
-Please see [Ninja's site](https://ninja-build.org/) for installation instructions (unix only).
+The purpose of this guide is to show how to build Node.js using [Ninja][], as doing so can be significantly quicker than using `make`.
+Please see [Ninja's site][Ninja] for installation instructions (unix only).

 To build Node with ninja, there are 3 steps that must be taken: